onap/policy-parent/docs/apex/APEX-User-Manual.rst

    Terminate APEX by simply using ``CTRL+C`` in the console.

-Verify a Full Installation - REST Editor
+Verify a Full Installation - REST Client
 ########################################

    .. container:: paragraph

-      APEX has a REST application for viewing policy models.
+      APEX has a REST application for deploying, monitoring, and viewing policy models.
 The application can also be used to create new policy models close to the engine native policy language.
-Start the REST editor as follows.
+Start the REST client as follows.

    .. container:: listingblock